karthik0010/Assure-Documentation-2/reports/dashboard.md

+---
-# 🚀 Dashboard: Your Project’s Command Center
+title:🚀 Dashboard: Your Project’s Command Center
+description: Explore AssureQA's comprehensive documentation for an in-depth look at our services and tools.
+sidebar:
+  label: Dashboard
+  order: 1
+---

-**Welcome to your project’s command center!** The dashboard is where you’ll find everything you need to keep your testing on track.
+Welcome to your project’s command center!
+The dashboard is where you’ll find everything you need to keep your testing on track.
 This is your hub for managing, tracking, and analyzing your test flows, schedules, and executions.

 ![Dashboard](/images/dashboard.png)